c-stone/cms-react-boilerplate/README.md

 This project is a base template for frontend projects using [HubSpot's JS building blocks](https://github.hubspot.com/cms-js-building-block-examples/).
 Projects are built and deployed using [Vite](https://vitejs.dev/).

+## Prerequisites

+- Node.js (version 16.0.0 or higher)
+- HubSpot CLI

+## Installation

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Run `npm install` to install all dependencies.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Starts the development server for the JavaScript package within the project.

+### `npm run lint:js`

+Lints JavaScript and JSX files in the project for any coding issues.

+### `npm run prettier`

+Checks all files in the project with Prettier for any formatting issues.

+### `npm run watch:hubl`

+Watches for changes in the theme-folder and synchronizes them with the HubSpot CMS.

+### `npm run upload:hubl`

+Uploads the HubL theme-folder to the HubSpot CMS.

+### `npm run deploy`

+Deploys the project to the HubSpot CMS Projects.

 ### Basic Features

 - Supports SASS/SCSS